Ola-zaw/Ola-zaw/README.md

 # Hi, I'm Ola!

 I am a third-year **Data Science** student at the **Faculty of Mathematics and Information Science, Warsaw University of Technology**.
-In my free time, I enjoy **running**🏃‍♀️, **playing the violin**🎻, and exploring **mountains**⛰️.
-I am passionate about combining mathematics, programming, and data to solve interesting problems, and I love learning new technologies and improving my skills every day.
+In my free time, I enjoy **running**🏃‍♀️, **playing the violin**🎻 and exploring **mountains**⛰️.
+I am passionate about combining mathematics and programming to solve interesting problems.
+I love learning new technologies and improving my skills every day.

 ---